lotus-NLS/Jaguar/readme.md

   - Modules (Python source file): lowercase w/ snake_case,
   - functions,  lowercase w/ snake_case
   - classes, everything else: lowercase w/ snake_case.
-- Plural perfererentially `object_list`, not `objects`.
-- Private attributes should be of the form `_attribute` so that they are properly hidden.

 ### III: Downward depenency arrangement